 Visit the Remote Health website for more details.

-The Best Post Departure Travel Insurance for UK residents.
+The Best Post Departure Travel Insurance for UK and EU residents.

-We used True Traveller insurance for eight years and it’s the best value, most digital nomad and backpacker friendly policy we’ve found for UK residents.
+We used True Traveller insurance for eight years and it’s the best value, most digital nomad and backpacker friendly policy we’ve found for UK and EU residents.

 True Traveller allows you to buy travel insurance when already travelling and they don’t require a return ticket, so it’s ideal for digital nomads, long term travellers, or anyone who has forgotten to buy insurance before leaving.